FAQs for Respondents on Title IX Reporting Process

-Yes, for more information about the hearing process, please see “Appendix A” of the Occidental College Interim Sexual Misconduct Policy.
+Yes, for more information about the hearing process, please see “Appendix A” or "Appendix B" of the Occidental College Interim Sexual Misconduct Policy.

 Who will be informed about the complaint?

 The Title IX office shares information on a need-to-know basis, e.g. those involved in the investigation and resolution of the complaint.
-Generally those that need to know include the Title IX Coordinator, Deputy Coordinators, Title IX Administrative Coordinator and the investigators.
-During the formal complaint resolution process, witnesses will be informed about the complaint against you.
+Generally those that need to know include the Title IX Coordinator, the Title IX Administrative Coordinator, and the investigator.
+During the formal complaint resolution process, witnesses will be informed as well.